The History of Hot Air Balloons

 However, there are so many different places to go hot air ballooning, not to mention that you can do it in both summer and winter!
 It's a versatile activity that will enchant you, no matter what.

 As you can see, the history of hot air ballooning is a long and interesting one.
-There's a lot we still probably don't know, because it wasn't recorded for posterity, but the truth is that hot air balloons have been a useful and diverse tool for human beings for 241 years already, and they're nowhere close to being obsolete!
+There's a lot we still probably don't know because it wasn't recorded for posterity, but the truth is that hot air balloons have been a useful and diverse tool for human beings for 241 years already, and they're nowhere close to being obsolete!

-Now, you can experience the same thrill those people felt 2 centuries ago by booking a hot air balloon flight in your own hometown or wherever you go on vacation!
+Now, you can experience the same thrill those people felt 2 centuries ago by booking a hot air balloon flight in your hometown or wherever you go on vacation!
 It's an interesting view of how human beings first achieved the incredible feat of flying without wings, and you can not only feel it for yourself, but you can do it while observing beautiful landscapes and with a glass of champagne in your hand.

 Read more about the best places to go hot air ballooning, or how hot air balloon flights work nowadays, and book a hot air balloon with Manawa, today!